Kansas ranks low in COVID-19 vaccine rollout, experts explain why

 TOPEKA, Kan.
-(KSNT)— Local health leaders in Kansas said while rolling out vaccines is the answer to keeping their communities safe, the coronavirus pandemic has presented its own set of struggles that may make it harder to get vaccines to the public.
+(KSNW) – Local health leaders in Kansas said while rolling out vaccines is the answer to keeping their communities safe, the coronavirus pandemic has presented its own set of struggles that may make it harder to get vaccines to the public.

 Some reports are showing Kansas is far behind other states in getting the first doses of the vaccine rolled out.